apiotrowski312/apiotrowski.xyz/content/posts/packages/goldtest.md

 ### AssertJSON

 AssertJSON function works based on Marshal function.
-There is two possible ways to test all data you want.
-You can export every field that you want to test with goldenfile, this is easy to do approach, however not always wanted.
+There are two possible ways to test all data you want.
+You can export every field that you want to test with goldenfile.
+This is an easy to do approach, however not always wanted.
 Other way is to create your own Marshal function (Example [HERE](http://choly.ca/post/go-json-marshalling/) and [HERE](https://medium.com/@dynastymasra/override-json-marshalling-in-go-cb418102c60f)).
 Big plus of this function is well structured and readable JSON that everybody knows.

 ## Further reading
 - https://ieftimov.com/post/testing-in-go-golden-files/